Cincinesh/tue/docs/headers/mat.md

     template<typename T, int C, int R>
     class mat;

 `T` is used to specify the component type.
-No restriction is placed on this type.
+No restrictions are placed on this type.

-`C` and `R` represent the column and row counts respectively.
+`C` and `R` are used to specify the column and row counts respectively.
 Each value must be an integer between 2 and 4 inclusive.

 Type aliases
 ------------